vwt-digital/event-sourcing-consumers/functions/afas_consume/README.md

 on the format described at '[Name](#name-[required])'.
 To use this dynamic field the format `field:<dataset>.<field_name>` can be used.

-### Domain Validation Token
-A `DOMAIN_VALIDATION_TOKEN` is used to validate the function as a verified domain to enable pub/sub pushConfig.

 ### Example
 ~~~python
 AFAS_DB_PROCESSOR = {